"How Can You Say" : a lamentation

 We are wretched

-We are dead people walking around as though were were alive.
+We are dead people walking around as though we were alive.

-Our insides torn apart by the death of our siblings behind the wall.
+Our insides torn apart by the death of our Palestinian siblings behind the wall.

 I can't see another beheaded child.